PPUC/config-tool/web/modules/contrib/default_content_deploy/README.md

     drush dcder node --bundle=page,article --entity_id=2,3,4
-Export all nodes with references with bundle page or article plus nodes with entitiy id 2, 3 and 4.
+Export all nodes with references with bundle page or article plus nodes with entity id 2, 3 and 4.

     drush dcder node --bundle=page,article --skip_entities=5,7
 Export all nodes with references with bundle page or article and skip nodes